 - Physical Chemistry*

-* Master MLS students are not directly admitted to the specializations Molecular Chemistry and Physical Chemistry.
+* With a Bachelor in MLS you are not directly admitted to the specializations Molecular Chemistry and Physical Chemistry.
 Please contact your student advisor if you want to do one of these specializations.

 - Specializations master's programme Medical Biology: